angystallone/ProbShakemaps/README.md

 ```bash
 git clone https://github.com/INGV/ProbShakemap.git
 ```
-The `ProbShakemap` folder contains the input file, the list of scenarios and the POIs file related to the Amatrice example.
+The `ProbShakemap` folder contains the input file, the list of scenarios and the POIs file related to the Amatrice earthquake example.
-Move the folder content to the 'world' folder.
-This is needed to preserve all the files after shutting down Docker.
+Move the folder content to the 'world' folder (needed to preserve all the files after shutting down Docker):

 ```bash
 mv ./ProbShakemap/* ./data/shakemap_profiles/world/